k8ssandra/k8ssandra-operator/docs/k8ssandracluster/README.md

 `resources` configures CPU and/or memory resources for Stargate pods.

 `livenessProbe` configures the liveness probe.

 `readinessProbe` configures the readiness probe.

-### Topology
+# Topology
-As mentioned previously, Stargate pods will be scheduled onto different worker nodes than the ones on which Cassandra pods are scheduled.
-If you want to allow Cassandra pods and Stargate pods to be co-located on the same worker nodes, set the
-`allowStargateOnDataNodes` property to `true`:
+K8ssandra Operator provides support for multi-datacenter clusters which can span across multiple Kubernetes clusters.
+In this section we explore the various ways of configuring the topology of a K8ssandraCluster.

+## Pod Anti-affinity
+By default, Cass Operator creates pod anti-affinity rules that prevent Cassandra pods from being scheduled onto the same Kubernetes worker nodes.
+K8ssandra Operator creates similar pod anti-affinity rules to prevent Stargate pods being scheduled onto the same worker nodes.

+We can relax these constraints with a couple properties as illustrated in the next example:

 ```yaml
 apiVersion: k8ssandra.io/v1alpha1